yonkahlon/Zenject/README.md

 * Composition Root is started (via Unity Awake() method)
 * Composition Root creates a new DiContainer object to be used to contain all instances used in the scene
 * Composition Root iterates through all the Installers that have been added to it via the Unity Inspector, and updates them to point to the new DiContainer.
 It then calls InstallBindings() on each installer.
 * Each Installer then registers different sets of dependencies directly on to the given DiContainer by calling one of the Bind<> methods.
 Note that the order that this binding occurs should not generally matter.
-Each installer may also include other installers by binding to the IInstaller interface.
+Each installer may also include other installers by calling Container.Install.
 Each installer can also add bindings to configure other installers, however note that in this case order might actually matter, since you will have to make sure that code configuring other installers is executed before the installers that you are configuring!
 You can control the order by simply re-ordering the Installers property of the CompositionRoot
 * The Composition Root then traverses the entire scene hierarchy and injects all MonoBehaviours with their dependencies.
 Since MonoBehaviours are instantiated by Unity we cannot use constructor injection in this case and therefore [PostInject] injection, field injection or property injection must be used instead.
 Any methods on these MonoBehaviour's marked with [PostInject] are called at this point as well.
 * After filling in the scene dependencies the Composition Root then retrieves the instance of IDependencyRoot, which contains the objects that handle the ITickable/IInitializable/IDisposable interfaces.
 * If any required dependencies cannot be resolved, a ZenjectResolveException is thrown